There are many movies that are worth seeing, but there are a lot of stinkers as well. My goal here is to weed out the good from the bad.

 Deloris (Whoopi Goldberg) is a talented singer, and she has been leading and performing in a show in Reno for some time.
 Her talent has been the focal point of the show, and her drive has been essential in the song choices and organization of the group.
 This gig has been good for her, and she has been seeing a very wealthy man in the area.
 Their relationship has been going okay, but she wants more from it.

 That all changes when she discovers that the man she has been seeing is a mob boss, and she only discovers this when she witnesses him executing a man in cold blood.
 The police now want Delores to testify, but they will need to keep her safe for the month leading up to the trial.
 With all previous witnesses winding up dead, the police need to put Delores somewhere that no one would suspect.
 Thus, they put her in a church where she will have to live as a nun to hide her identity.
-Unfortunately, Delores will not be able to fit in very easily.
+Unfortunately for Delores, fitting in will be easier said than done.

 The Pros & Cons

 It has been a pretty long time since I have seen Whoopi Goldberg in a movie, and I somehow never saw this one when I was a kid, so I really was not expecting a whole lot out of her in this movie.
 This was not because I thought she would be bad.
 I just had no expectations of her whatsoever.
 Regardless, I watched this movie and I thought she was great in the lead role.

 The movie had a silly premise, but Whoopi Goldberg sold it.
 She sold the plot, she delivered the comedy effectively, and she played the drama just as convincingly.
 I am not trying to suggest that this was a dramatically impressive movie.
 It was your typical comedy, which had some dramatic moments sprinkled throughout, and Whoopi Goldberg delivered what she needed to at every step of the way.